hdd/testdocs/doc/source/index.rst

 Hurrah !
 --------

-and here we are adding more
+And here we are adding more.

 * one
 * two